-3. No later than the 1st day of October of each year, beginning in the year 2013 through and including the year 2018, the Company shall submit a report ("Annual

-Report") to the City Assessor stating (a) the current number of jobs retained or created by the Real Estate Investment; (b) the name or other identification of the entities or "shows" that utilized the convention or trade center; (c) the name or other identification of the entities or "shows" that booked rooms at the hotel in connection with their use of the convention and trade center facility, and the number of rooms booked/occupied in connection with that use; (d) the occupancy rate for the hotel for the preceding year; and (e) the name or other identification of all Novi suppliers used.
-During the term of this Agreement, and through the 2018 tax year, the City may review and audit the information presented by the Company to determine compliance with this Agreement.

-4. At the end of each calendar year from and after December 31, 2012 the City shall evaluate the Real Property Investment to determine whether the Company has defaulted on any obligations Act 210 or under this Agreement, including any of the Undertakings set forth in paragraph 2 above.
-If any such default is found by the City to exist, other than due to the enactment of laws, regulations, or ordinances by the City that materially impair the Company's ability to operate at the Property, then upon written demand the Company shall pay the City a sum equal to the amount of real property taxes abated for the entire period that the Certificate was in effect (i.e., from the effective date of the Certificate)and the City shall revoke the Certificate as set forth in paragraph 8.
+- No later than the 1st day of October of each year, beginning in the year 2013 3. through and including the year 2018, the Company shall submit a report ("Annual Report") to the City Assessor stating (a) the current number of jobs retained or created by the Real EstateBuilding Investment; (b) the name or other identification of the entities or "shows" that utilized the convention or trade center; (c) the name or other identification of the entities or "shows" that booked rooms at the hotel in connection with their use of the convention and trade center facility, and the number of rooms booked/occupied in connection with that use; (d) the occupancy rate for the hotel for the preceding year; and (e) the name or other identification of all Novi suppliers, vendors, and contractors used.
+During the term of this Agreement, and through the 2018 tax year, the City may review and audit the information presented by the Company (but not its financial or accounting records related to the hotel or the convention and trade center) to determine compliance with this Agreement. - 4.
+At the end of each calendar year from and after December 31, 2012 the City shall evaluate the Real Property Building Investment to determine whether the Company has defaulted on any obligations Act 210 or under this Agreement, including any of the Undertakings set forth in paragraph 2 above.
+If any such default is found by the City to exist, other than due to the enactment of laws, regulations, or ordinances by the City that materially impair the Company's ability to operate at the Property, then upon written demand the Company shall pay the City a sum equal to the amount of real property taxes abated for the entire period that the Certificate was in effect (i.e., from the effective date of the Certificate) and the City shall revoke the Certificate as set forth in paragraph 8.